Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 Part 6: Signature

-If you are the landlord, shade the circle marked "Landlord".
+If you are the landlord, check the box marked "Landlord".
 Then, sign the application form and fill in the date.

-If you are the landlord's representative, shade the circle marked "Representative".
+If you are the landlord's representative, check the box marked "Representative".
 Then, sign the application form and fill in the date.

 Payment method